The Last Shadow Puppets: 2015–2016: Everything You've Come to Expect

 While on tour, the band promoted the album with appearances on television programmes such as Le Grand Journal, Late Night with Seth Meyers, The Late Late Show with James Corden, and Later...with Jools Holland.
 And headlining sets in festivals such as Coachella, Radio 1's Big Weekend, Primavera Sound, Rockwave, T in the Park, and Lollapalooza in Chicago.
 In June 2016, the band performed on the pyramid stage at Glastonbury.
 During the set, they performed a cover of "Moonage Daydream" in memory of David Bowie.
-On July, the band played two nights at Alexandra Palace in London, on the second date, they were joined by Johnny Marr for a cover of The Smiths' "Last Night I Dreamt That Somebody Loved Me."
+In July, the band played two nights at Alexandra Palace in London, on the second date, they were joined by Johnny Marr for a cover of The Smiths' "Last Night I Dreamt That Somebody Loved Me."
 They ended their 2016 tour on 26 August by playing at the Rock en Seine festival in Paris, France.

-On December 2, the band released The Dream Synopsis, an EP containing re-recordings of two songs, "Aviation" and "The Dream Synopsis," as well as four cover versions of The Fall's "Totally Wired," Jacques Dutronc's "Les Cactus," Glaxo Babies's "This Is Your Life," and Leonard Cohen's "Is This What You Wanted."
+Four months after their last tour date, the band released The Dream Synopsis, an EP containing re-recordings of two songs, "Aviation" and "The Dream Synopsis", as well as four cover versions of The Fall's "Totally Wired", Jacques Dutronc's "Les Cactus", Glaxo Babies's "This Is Your Life", and Leonard Cohen's "Is This What You Wanted".
 Each cover had an accompanying music video except for "Totally Wired".

 2017–present: Second hiatus

-Two years after their last official release, Turner joined Miles Kane during a show at La Cigale in Paris, for a performance of the band's staple song, "Standing Next To Me."
-In September 2021, During an interview with Clash Magazine, Kane said a new a project could "probably be in about four years," adding, "I think there’s a bit of a myth about it and I quite like that," in regards to the eight year wait between The Age of the Understatement and Everything You've Come to Expect.
+Two years after their last official release, Turner joined Miles Kane during a show at La Cigale in Paris, for a performance of the band's staple song, "Standing Next To Me".
+In September 2021, during an interview with Clash Magazine, Kane said a new a project could "probably be in about four years," adding, "I think there's a bit of a myth about it and I quite like that," in regards to the eight year wait between The Age of the Understatement and Everything You've Come to Expect.
+On 18 June 2023 Miles Kane joined Arctic Monkeys at their Emirates Stadium show, playing guitar on 505 before embarking on his own One Man Band tour.
+Kane supported Arctic Monkeys on their Ireland tour in October 2023.

 Artistry

 Influences

-Turner and Kane have cited Scott Walker and David Bowie as main influences, with Turner saying, “[Bowie] is sort of in the DNA of every record, to some extent.
-He’s been built-in for a long time”.
+The Last Shadow Puppets' musical style has been mainly described as Baroque pop, orchestral pop, and psychedelic pop, while also drawing heavily from vintage film scores, and post-punk.
+Turner and Kane have cited Scott Walker and David Bowie as main influences, with Turner saying, "[Bowie] is sort of in the DNA of every record, to some extent.
+He's been built-in for a long time".
 Other artists that served as inspiration for the band include, Ennio Morricone, Serge Gainsbourg, David Axelrod, Lee Hazlewood, Jaques Brel, Isaac Hayes and bands such as, The Style Council, The Electric Prunes, Sparks, Depeche Mode and The Fall.